tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 If you look into, you'll see there references to Angular 2 and Meteor API.

-Libraries like ES6 Promise etc are so called ambient dependencies, which means they provide information about the environment and should be available globally.
+Libraries like ES6 Promise etc are called ambient dependencies, which means they provide information about the environment and should be available globally.

 In order to install them — thus adding full type-checking support at this stage — we'll use a special tool for typings installation